Capuchin monkey

 The capuchin monkeys (/ˈkæpjʊ(t)ʃɪn/) are New World monkeys of the subfamily Cebinae.
 They are readily identified as the "organ grinder" monkey, and have been used in many movies and television shows.
 The range of capuchin monkeys includes some tropical forests in Central America and South America as far south as northern Argentina.
 In Central America, where they are called white-faced monkeys ("carablanca"), they usually occupy the wet lowland forests on the Caribbean coast of Costa Rica and Panama and deciduous dry forest on the Pacific coast.

+Capuchins have the largest brain-to-body ratio of any nonhuman primate, as well as complex brain wiring.
+Their neural complexity is likely related to their foraging skills — they have evolved skills to access food that other monkeys cannot — and their ability to map food sources.

 Etymology

-The word "capuchin" derives from a group of friars named the Order of Friars Minor Capuchin, an offshoot from the Franciscans, who wear brown robes with large hoods.
+The word "capuchin" derives from the Order of Friars Minor Capuchin, who wear brown robes with large hoods.
 When Portuguese explorers reached the Americas in the 15th century, they found small monkeys whose coloring resembled these friars, especially when in their robes with hoods down, and named them capuchins.
-When the scientists described a specimen (thought to be a golden-bellied capuchin) they noted that: "his muzzle of a tanned color,... with the lighter color around his eyes that melts into the white at the front, his cheeks..., give him the looks that involuntarily reminds us of the appearance that historically in our country represents ignorance, laziness, and sensuality."
+When the scientists described a specimen (thought to be a golden-bellied capuchin) they noted that: "his muzzle of a tanned color, ... with the lighter color around his eyes that melts into the white at the front, his cheeks ... give him the looks that involuntarily reminds us of the appearance that historically in our country represents ignorance, laziness, and sensuality."
 The scientific name of the genus, Cebus comes from the Greek word kêbos, meaning a long-tailed monkey.